Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 *StdSelect* package contains the implementation of some *SelectMgr* classes and tools for creation of selection structures.
 For example,
   - *StdSelect_BRepOwner* -- defines an entity owner with a link to its topological shape and methods for highlighting;
   - *StdSelect_BRepSelectionTool* -- contains algorithms for splitting standard AIS shapes into sensitive primitives;
-  - *StdSelect_ViewerSelector3d* -- an example of *SelectMgr_ViewerSelecor* implementation, which is used in a default OCCT selection mechanism;
+  - *StdSelect_ViewerSelector3d* -- an example of *SelectMgr_ViewerSelector* implementation, which is used in a default OCCT selection mechanism;
   - *StdSelect_FaceFilter*, *StdSelect_EdgeFilter* -- implementation of selection filters.

 @subsubsection occt_visu_2_2_4 Examples of usage